 The development, adoption of, and updates to the RTP are required to ensure that the metropolitan planning area remains eligible to receive state and federal transportation funding.
-Federal rules requiring completion and adoption of the Plan include the federal transportation act Fixing America's Surface Transportation (FAST) and the U.S. Clean Air Act amendments of 1990.
+Federal rules requiring completion and adoption of the Plan include the Infrastructure Investment and Jobs Act (IIJA) also known as the "Bipartisan Infrastructure Law" and the U.S. Clean Air Act amendments of 1990.